zakerytclarke/weavelang/README.md

 Welcome to Weave Programming Language!
 Weave is a programming language that transforms imperative style code into efficient functional code.
-Programming in functional languages is incredibley powerful- offering unmatched expressiveness and program safety.
+Programming in functional languages is incredibly powerful- offering unmatched expressiveness and program safety.
 However, programming in a functional style can often be a daunting task.

 We have created the Weave programming language to allow C-like programs that take advantage of the flexibility, efficiency and safety of functional languages.